-Transition defense is a very important part of any basketball game and extremely difficult to teach and organize.
-As a coach you cannot control when it will happen, how it will happen, or how many players will be involved.
-You have to build daily habits with your team and hope that when presented with the situation they are able to execute.
-At Florida International we have some key components to our transition defense that we focus on.
-Hopefully they will help you with your team.
+Transition defense is an important part of any team defense in basketball, but it can sometimes be difficult to teach and organize.
+As a coach, you cannot control when it will happen, how it will happen, or how many players will be involved.
+You have to build daily habits with your team and hope that they can execute when presented with the situation.

-A great question to ask yourself as a coach is; how many people are getting back when the shot goes up?
-For us the number is two players.
+A great question to ask yourself as a coach is, how many people are getting back when the shot goes up?
+For us, the number is two players.
 The point guard and shooting guard are getting back on every shot.
-If the one happens to shoot the ball, than the three man will get back and vice versa.
-We drill this to make sure that everyone is on the same page.
+If the one happens to shoot the ball, then the three-man will get back and vice versa.
+We drill this in practice to make sure that everyone is on the same page.
 Even when we dummy our offense, the correct people must get back after each shot.